 - BENEFICIAL REUSE OF EXISTING SOURCE Reduces ocean discharge by 25%.
 Instead of treated wastewater being wasted to the Pacific Ocean, it will be purified and put to beneficial reuse by storing it underground for environmental protection and to keep groundwater wells salt-free.

 - TIMELINESS Water rights, that are typical of surface water projects, and marine issues, that are typical of desalination projects, will not apply to PWS, thus potentially reducing the time to acquire permits.

 - ECONOMIC VITALITY Estimated to support over $900 million dollars in economic benefits to our community.

-The project is currently in various stages of design and construction, with the goal of being operational by the end of 2022/early 2023.
+The project is currently in various stages of design and construction, with the goal of being operational by early 2024.
 Certification of its Environmental Impact Report (EIR) and Project Approval took place in 2018.

 It is anticipated that the cost of the project is approximately $90 million (this is derived from the "Class IV Engineering Estimate," which approximates a cost range of $65 million to $145 million).
 The District has been awarded substantial grants and low-interest loans for planning, design, and construction:

 - Over $2 million dollars in grants for early planning efforts